pschaus/book_lepl1402/source/part1.rst

     Weapon weapon = new MagicSword("Elven sword", 7, 3);
     System.out.println(((MagicSword) weapon).getMagicDamage());

-However, be careful with such type casts.
-The compiler will accept it but if you do a mistake, you will get an error during program execution:
+However, be careful with type casts.
+The compiler will accept them but if you do a mistake, you will get an error during program execution:

 .. code-block:: java